 One of Virginia’s most intriguing late Georgian plantation houses, Mount Ida was built ca. 1795 for William Cannon, a captain in the Buckingham County militia.
 Its original plan was unusual, consisting of a side passage and a large parlor, and with flanking one-story wings.
 The parlor’s ambitious Georgian trim is some of the state’s most richly detailed architectural woodwork.
-The pedimented mantelpiece and crosseted overpanel is unique in Virginia.
-A two-story section replacing the east wing was added in the mid-19th century, giving the facade a generalized symmetry.
-The present low hipped roof uniting the two sections dates from this enlargement.
+The pedimented mantelpiece and crosseted overmantel panel is unique in Virginia.
+A two-story section replacing the east wing was added in the mid-19th century, giving the façade a generalized symmetry.
+A low hipped roof uniting the two sections dated from this enlargement of Mount Ida.

 [Buckingham County Location, VLR Listed: 10/14/1986; NRHP Listed: 4/27/1987]

-In 1996-97 the house was carefully dismantled and moved from its original site in Buckingham County to a similar rural site in what is now the Southern Albemarle Rural Historic District, where it was painstakingly reconstructed, reusing virtually all of its early fabric.
+In 1996-97 the Mount Ida was carefully dismantled and moved from its original site in Buckingham County to a similar rural site in what is now the Southern Albemarle Rural Historic District, where it was painstakingly reconstructed, reusing virtually all of its early fabric.

 [Albemarle County Location, VLR Accepted: 12/7/2000; NRHP Accepted: 1/29/2001]